 Representative offices have no tax-residence status as they are not involved in profit-making and do not generate revenue.
 The scope of activities of representative offices are primarily market research and feasibility studies.
 As they are non-incorporated bodies, representative offices do not need to adhere to filing requirements as branch offices and subsidiaries do.

 Registration for a representative office is done online on the Enterprise Singapore website and not BizFile+.
 Companies are highly encouraged to appoint a registered filing agent to fill the application process on their behalf and act as a point of contact with local authorities.
 The application criteria and necessary documents are also stated on the Enterprise Singapore website.

-There is no need for an authorised representative who is ordinarily resident in Singapore, unlike branch offices and subsidiaries.
+There is no need for an authorised representative who is ordinarily resident in Singapore, unlike branch offices.
 However, a chief representative staff from the parent company must relocate to Singapore to oversee the activities of the representative office.

 Representative offices are only valid for a maximum of three years and must be renewed every year before their expiry date.
 As a result, they are only seen as temporary arrangements.
 For companies that want to first gather market intelligence before settling on full-fledged, profit-making activities, a representative is the most ideal option.

 Read our other article for more information on setting up a representative office in Singapore.

 Redomiciliation is a process where a company transfers its registration from one jurisdiction (country) to another.
 If you redomicile your company to Singapore, it ceases to have its place of incorporation in the foreign country and becomes a Singapore-registered company instead.